6 High-Quality Coolers for Fishing, Hunting, Camping and Everything Else Outdoors

 Regardless of the number of features offered in premium coolers, we believe there are 4 key areas to rating the effectiveness of any modern super cooler.

-For this review, we tried to stay with 60 – 65 quart models due to the immense popularity of these sizes with outdoor recreationalists.
-However, in a few instances we had to go up to the next available size within a particular brand when there were no offerings in the intended range.
+For this review, we tried to stay with 60 – 65 quart models due to the immense popularity of these sizes with outdoor enthusiasts.
+However, in a few instances, we had to go up to the next available size within a particular brand when there were no offerings in the intended range.

 So, we have three coolers from 60 to 65 quarts and three ranging from 70 to 75 quarts.
 Regardless of size, each cooler reviewed here is representative of the overall quality of the model/series produced by the brands featured.

 Roto-molded – rotationally-molded coolers are manufactured through a process whereby one continuous piece of heavy-duty polyethylene plastic is created by pouring powdered resin into a mold, then placing it in a special, high-temperature oven and heating it while it rotates bi-axially.
 The end result is a very durable, one-piece cooler with uniform walls and almost no stress points.

 IGBC Certification – means is that the cooler has been certified as a bear-resistant container by Interagency Grizzly Bear Committee (IGBC), a partnership between state(currently Idaho, Montana, Washington, and Wyoming) and federal agencies to protect and promote the recovery of the Grizzly bear population throughout their habitats.

 All food and beverage coolers in this review have been put through testing involving live Grizzly bears for an hour or until the cooler has been breached by the bear.

 But, regardless of where you plan on fishing, hunting or camping, having a cooler that is IGBC-certified is a good indicator of quality construction and durability.